 - the authentication/creation data used must be linked to the signatory;

-- the authentication/creation data must be under the control of the signatory (at the time of signing); and,
+- the authentication/creation data must be under the control of the signatory (at the time of signing) and no other individual; and,

 - all changes/alterations to the signature and the data must be detectible after signing.

 At this time, the only electronic authentication technique specified is Aadhaar e-KYC services.
-Under Aadhar e-KYC services, a signature is linked with the individual’s Aadhar (a unique identity number issued to Indian residents) and a One Time Password (OTP) is generated.
+Under Aadhaar e-KYC services, a signature is linked with the individual’s Aadhaar (a unique identity number issued to Indian residents) and a One Time Password (OTP) is generated.
 The individual can then use this signature to electronically sign documents.

 To authenticate electronic signatures or digital signatures under the Information Technology Act, a licensed Certifying Authority would need to validate the signature and issue either an Electronic Signature Certificate (ESC) or a Digital Signature Certificate (DSC).

-There are some cases where digital and electronic signatures are not permitted, including negotiable instruments, Powers of Attorney, trusts, wills and documents relating to sale/conveyance/interest in immovable property.
+There are some documents which cannot be executed electronically, including negotiable instruments, Powers of Attorney, trusts, wills and documents relating to sale/conveyance/interest in immovable property.

 Free Consent: A third valid method is to execute an electronic document in any manner that involves free consent (ex., a clickwrap contract).
 If this method is questioned, the employer (i.e. the concerned party), would need to provide evidence that the employee actually signed or provided free consent to the relevant document.